wickberg/ray/doc/source/cluster/faq.rst

 The cause of this error may be the head node overloading with too many simultaneous connections.
 The solution for this problem is to start the worker nodes more slowly.

-Problems getting a SLURM cluster to work
+Problems getting a Slurm cluster to work
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A class of issues exist with starting Ray on SLURM clusters.
+A class of issues exist with starting Ray on Slurm clusters.
 While the exact causes aren't understood, (as of June 2023), some Ray
 improvements mitigate some of the resource contention.
 Some of the issues
 reported are as follows: